-Another aspect of being a parent and successful business owner is allocating and prioritizing your time.
-This goes hand in hand with setting boundaries and planning a schedule for the week ahead, but it is an important point of emphasis.
-You should take time to understand what, when and how much of your time will be allocated to your job, business and family.
+You should take time to understand what, when and how much of your time will be allocated to your job, business and, family.
 This may look different for everyone’s personal circumstances and at different times of your career.

 It’s all about allocating your time according to what you want to achieve and your values.
 In fact, in a survey done by Xero, 58 percent of entrepreneurs said spending evenings with their families is crucial for them, while 55 percent agreed that it’s important to try and keep weekends for loved ones.

 “By sticking to your weekly plan and finishing the tasks within your time allocations, you can spend quality time with your family,” explains Brandon Walsh, founder at Dads Agree.

 Even if you have a detailed weekly schedule, you may start to become overwhelmed with all the commitments and things you need to do.
 However, successful entrepreneurs have rarely made it all by themselves; most of them had help or support.

 “If you’re a parent who’s trying to do it all, including working a full-time job, you will burn out very quickly unless you have some help,” says Rebecca Lake, founder at Boss Single Mama.